 Noah Fant Injury: Still not practicing

-Fant (groin) was a non-participant at Thursday's practice, John Boyle of the Seahawks' official site reports.
+Fant (groin) was a non-participant at Wednesday's practice, Michael-Shawn Dugar of The Athletic reports.

-Fant is expected to miss time on either side of the Seahawks' Week 10 bye due to a groin injury, and the team can confirm has lack of availability for Sunday's game at San Francisco as soon as it posts its final Week 11 practice report Friday.
-Assuming that comes to pass, AJ Barner will be the primary beneficiary at tight end for Seattle.
+Fant hasn't practiced since Oct.
+30 due to a groin injury, resulting in a pair of absences (Weeks 9 and 11) sandwiched around a Week 10 bye.
+Reserve TE Brady Russell (foot) also was held out of practice Wednesday, which leaves AJ Barner and Pharaoh Brown (elbow) as the healthy options at the position on the Seahawks' active roster at the moment.
+Fant will have two more sessions this week to put himself on a path to return to action, but until he steps back on the practice field, his odds to suit up will be slim.

 Win Your League With RotoWire!